Sayfallah Ltaief

-Career
+Club career

 Ltaief is a product of the youth academies of Zürich, Kosova Zürich, and Winterthur.
 He began his senior career in the Swiss Challenge League with Winterthur in 2020.
 On 9 June 2022, he transferred to Swiss Super League club Basel.
-He made his professional debut with Basel in a 1–1 Swiss Super League tie against his former club Winterthur on 16 July 2022.
+He made his professional debut with Basel in a 1–1 league draw against his former club Winterthur on 16 July 2022.

-On 5 December 2022, Ltaief agreed to return back to Winterthur on loan for the second half of the 2022–23 season.
+On 5 December 2022, Ltaief agreed to return to Winterthur on loan for the second half of the 2022–23 season.
+His loan was again extended for the entirety of the 2023–24 season, as he eventually scored eight goals and six assists for Winterthur throughout the league campaign.

+On 17 May 2024, it was announced that Ltaief would join Dutch side Twente on a permanent deal, signing a three-year contract set to be activated from 1 July.

+On 7 August 2025, Ltaief joined Sparta Rotterdam on season long-loan.

 International career

 Ltaief was born in Switzerland and is of Tunisian descent.
-He was called up to represent the Tunisia U2s in 2022, and also had training sessions with the senior national team in preparation for the 2022 Kirin Cup.
+He was called up to represent the Tunisia U22s in 2022, and also had training sessions with the senior national team in preparation for the 2022 Kirin Cup.
 He made his debut with Tunisia as a late substitute in a 1–0 friendly win over Comoros on 22 September 2022.